 J.G.
 Wheat, drugs, buggy and wagon grease

 Allen and Ruddle, house painters

-made clothing, boots, shoes, paints, oils and general merchandise
+groceries, ready made clothing, boots, shoes, paints, oils and general

 Mr. Winter, constructing a large building